uwetom/media-production-worksheets/wk12-animating-mocap-data/triggers.md

 Then we will build an animation controller to run the animations and animate the character.

-Next we will add a trigger to one of the transitions.
+Next we will add a trigger to one of the transitions / animations.

+Finally we will create a script that sets the trigger
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA1MDM0MDk2OV19
+eyJoaXN0b3J5IjpbLTEyNzA5OTA0MjddfQ==
 -->